 Get Some Sunlight

 Getting some direct sunlight on your skin daily will help reset your biological time that no amount of fancy sleep products and supplements would do.
-This is your body’s internal ‘clock’ that understands when it’s daytime and night-time.
+Your body’s internal ‘clock’ detects when it’s daytime and night-time using light.
 If you stay holed up inside your room all day, especially in a cozy room that doesn’t get much light, your body can become confused.
 Try and get outside in the sunshine for a minimum of half an hour every morning.
 On cloudy and rainy days, a bright and cool-toned ‘daylight lamp’ can help as well.

 It’s equally important to not get an excessive amount of light after the evening.
 From about 6 pm onwards, use soft, warm lighting in your home.

 We often struggle to go to sleep because our minds are racing.
 Sometimes we can’t stop brooding about what’s going to happen the following day, or we’re worrying about hypothetical scenarios.
 Within the month or week to your D-day, your mind is consumed by many things and tensions.

 So, we recommend that every single day, you write a listing of everything on your mind.
 Try this 1-2 hours before bed.
 If you’re worried about anything, write it down, and assign a time for the following day that you’ll follow up with it.
 Make a listing of what you wish to try and do the subsequent day, any upcoming appointments, and any problems you would like to resolve.

 Your bedroom is where you’ll spend approximately a 3rd of your life.
 Making the place you lay your head sleep-friendly is one of the key parts of building good sleep hygiene, and yet it’s something many people rarely even consider.